Aimer: Career

 On January 5, 2017, it was announced that Aimer wrote a song for the Japanese culinary exhibition "Tabegamisama no Fushigina Resutoranten" directed by the multimedia entertainment studio Moment Factory.
 A day after it was revealed on Aimer's official Twitter profile that the name of the song for the exhibition would be "Kachō Fūgetsu".
 Later, it was also revealed another single, which would be used as opening theme for the Japanese drama Ubai ai, fuyu, titled "Kogoesōna Kisetsu Kara", and would be released on February 10, 2017.
 The compilation albums Best Selection "blanc" and Best Selection "noir" were released on May 3, 2017.
 On November 11, Aimer released the single "One", which peaked at No. 2 on both Oricon and Billboard Japan charts.

 Her single "Ref:rain" was released digitally on February 18, 2018, and received a physical release on February 21, 2018.
 The song is used as the ending theme to the 2018 anime television series After the Rain.
 On September 7, 2018, Aimer released the single "Black Bird", which was used as the theme song for the Japanese live-action film adaptation of the manga Kasane.

 On January 8, 2019, Aimer released the single "I beg you" for the anime film Fate/stay night: Heaven's Feel II. lost butterfly.
 The song became her first No. 1 single on Oricon's chart.
 She released two simultaneous albums, Sun Dance and Penny Rain, on April 10, 2019.
 She recorded the ending theme song "Torches" for the anime adaptation of the manga series Vinland Saga.
 She released her 18th single "Haru wa Yuku" on March 25, 2020.
 The song serves as the main theme of the anime film Fate/stay night: Heaven's Feel III. spring song.
 Aimer's song, "Spark-Again" has become the opening theme to the season 2 of the hit series Fire Force.
 In 2021, Aimer's song "Zankyōsanka" was used for season two of Demon Slayer: Kimetsu no Yaiba.
 In 2022, her song "Deep Down" also featured as one of the 12 ending theme songs for the anime Chainsaw Man, which was used in the 9th episode.
 In early 2023, Aimer's song "Escalate" was featured as the opening theme for the anime Nier: Automata Ver1.1a, that aired on January 8, 2023.
-She will perform the ending theme "Atemonaku" (Aimlessly) for the anime Ranking of Kings: The Treasure Chest of Courage.Aimer’s single “Zankyosanka” has officially surpassed 500 million cumulative streams on the Oricon Weekly Streaming Ranking, according to the latest chart released on August 27.
-This marks the first time one of Aimer’s songs has crossed the 500 million milestone.
+She will perform the ending theme "Atemonaku" (Aimlessly) for the anime Ranking of Kings: The Treasure Chest of Courage.
+Aimer's single “Zankyosanka” has officially surpassed 500 million cumulative streams on the Oricon Weekly Streaming Ranking, according to the latest chart released on August 27.
+This marks the first time one of Aimer's songs has crossed the 500 million milestone.

 Personal life

 On January 1, 2023, Aimer announced that she married musician Masahiro Tobinai.

+On September 7, 2026, Aimer announced the birth of her first child.
+In addition, she announced her departure from Agehasprings to establish a new management company with Tobinai.